DanielAsadi/FCET_SmokeFlow/README.md

 This code was operated using Ardino code which uses C++ and Python.
 The Arduino code controls the high/low signals and communication to the smoke flow instruments while the Python code controls the user interface and manual or automated control of these signals.

 ### Python Environment
 This project uses the Anaconda virtual Python environment.
-The Pyserial package is installed to communicate with the arduino using python.
+The Pyserial package is installed to communicate with the Arduino using Python.
 The commands below were used to create a virtual envrionment and install Pyserial.
 ```
 > conda create --name arduino python=3.7
 > conda activate arduino